 - the ability to evaluate one’s own academic and communicative performance, and to learn from the responses and criticisms of peers and teachers.

 - the ability to assemble an effective project design and to implement that design successfully.

 Our MA programmes include much scope for vocational training, skills acquisition and guided project work, often with use of our extensive facilities.
 These aspects of our programmes have been praised by external assessors in recent years.

 Recent graduates have progressed to careers in a wide range of related professional and leadership areas, including national and local museums, teaching and senior roles with archaeological organisations (national government institutions, contracting units and trusts).
 A large proportion of completing Master’s students have progressed onto PhD study.

-During the course of the programme, students have unlimited access to the following major library resources: the British School at Athens, which is located in the centre of Athens, and which holds a large collection of archaeological books, rare archive materials and collections; the library of the Athens University of Economics and Business (AUEB), also located in the centre of Athens and the library of the IHC in Eleusis, which is equipped with the most relevant materials for our courses.
+During the course of the programme, students have unlimited access to the following major library resources: the British School at Athens, which is located in the centre of Athens, and which holds a large collection of archaeological books, rare archive materials and collections; the library of the Athens University of Economics and Business (AUEB), also located in the centre of Athens and the library of the Heritage Management Organization in Elefsina, which is equipped with the most relevant materials for our courses.
 Kent’s electronic library of the university of Kent will be accessible online, whereas the electronic library of AUEB will also be accessible online.